d-matrix-ai/dmx-compressor/README.md

 - ***custom integer operation logics*** (for element-wise activation functions and normalizations).

 It is so designed as
-- to provide a functionally complete set of Corsair-specific features to augment native PyTorch ones in order to make it Corsair-aware, and
+- to provide a functionally complete set of Corsair-specific features to augment native PyTorch ones in order to make them Corsair-aware, and
 - to retain all framework functionalities in order to support Corsair-aware network compression and optimization.

 Workloads compressed and optimized here are ***ML references***, to be converted into DMIR for downstream SW stack or functional simulator to consume.